brightsg/Dubrovnik/Readme.md

 Testing it
 ==========

 To run the unit tests simply build and test the Dubrovnik target.

+1. Make sure that the Dubrovnik framework scheme is selected.
+2. Select Xcode menu Product/Test
+3. Or run individual tests from within the Test Navigator.

 The unit tests target the pre built managed binary Dubrovnik.UnitTests.exe.

 Two sets of bindings are referenced by the tests and both should pass: